 The spice rack you are seeing in the photo above is NOT the spice rack I use.
 That is because I bought this spice rack eighteen years ago from Martha Stewart online.
 Needless to say, the spices aren’t any good.
 As in not at all.
 But it sure is a nice decor piece.

-Most of you know I like to entertain and I cook at least five nights a week.
-So I use a lot of spices.
 When I opened up my spice cabinet and this is what I found.

 Ok, that’s a lie.
 It was a bit messier so I just straightened it up a tiny bit before I snapped a photo.

 And then the fun part began.
-I decided it was time for me to double check that all of my spices were still good.
+It was time for me to double check that all of my spices were still good.
 I figure if I am going to spend so much time and effort cooking, it might help if the spices I am using actually tasted good.
 I should mention that I grow a lot of fresh herbs so I do use a lot of fresh parsley, dill, basil, sage, and oregano, to name a few.

 Herbs and spices won’t make you sick if you eat them after their expiration date.
 But they lose their flavor and strength and are basically worthless after a long period of time.
 You can check the spices by smelling them, tasting them and checking their color.
 But of course, I took the easy way out and checked the expiration dates.
 That was easier said than done.

 About two-thirds of the spices had a legible expiration date.
 But there were a lot of spice jars that had weird codes or nothing.
 So I went to google and did some research.

 This is what I found and I promise I did not make this up.
 To “de-code” some of those four and six digit numbers, here is what we are supposed to do.